This thread was archived. Please ask a new question if you need help.

 An obvious thing to do is to try in Firefox's safe mode.

-- see Troubleshoot Firefox issues using Safe Mode
+- see Diagnose Firefox issues using Troubleshoot Mode

 - Have you read

 Also the crash reports show you are using Firefox 18 so upgrade to Firefox 19 .
 I notice other crashes with this signature on Firefox 18 but not on fx19 so it may be resolved if you update.

 Post back here once you have started a new thread so others may find it.

 - Crash Signature: mozalloc_abort | double_conversion::Bignum::AssignPowerUInt16

 Modified by John99